RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/step5.md

 Objects in this bucket can be created in several ways: through the Command Line Interface of the REST API, in the Cloud Shell or from an SDK.
 Many OCI services will write their log files or data export files to an object storage bucket.
 And you can simply upload files through the Console.

 Press *Upload Objects*.
-A dialog window appears where you can specify an object prefix - for example *LAB<LAB_ID>* - and where you can select or drag & drop files from your computer.
+A dialog window appears where you can specify an object prefix - for example *LAB-01* - and where you can select or drag & drop files from your computer.
 Go go ahead and select a file to upload - the contents does not matter.

 ![Upload File](/RedExpertAlliance/courses/oci-course/introduction-to-oci/assets/oci-intro-upload-file.png)